Domestic violence: Demographics

 Domestic violence occurs across the world, in various cultures, and affects people of all economic statuses; however, indicators of lower socioeconomic status (such as unemployment and low income) have been shown to be risk factors for higher levels of domestic violence in several studies.
 Worldwide, domestic violence against women is most common in Central Sub-Saharan Africa, Western Sub-Saharan Africa, Andean Latin America, South Asia, Eastern Sub-Saharan Africa, Northern Africa and the Middle East.
 The lowest prevalence of domestic violence against women is found in Western Europe, East Asia and North America.
 In diverse countries there are often ethnic and racial differences in victimization and use of services.
-In the United States, White women and Black women were more likely to be victims of domestic violence assault than were Asian or Hispanic women, according to a 2012 study.
+In the United States, white women and black women were more likely to be victims of domestic violence assault than were Asian-American or Hispanic women, according to a 2012 study.

-Non-Hispanic White women are two times more likely to use domestic violence services as compared with Hispanic women.
+Non-Hispanic white women are twice as likely to use domestic violence services as compared with Hispanic women.
 In the United Kingdom there is also much research to suggest that income is closely associated with domestic violence, as domestic violence is consistently more common in families with low income.
+The Centers for Disease Control and Prevention reports that in the United States, 41% of women and 26% of men experience domestic violence within their lifetime.

+In the United Kingdom, statistics show that 1 in 3 victims of domestic abuse are male.
+This figure comes from the office of National Statistics, which also states that 1 in 7 men and 1 in 4 women will be a victim at some point in their lifetime.

+By country

+The annual reported serious assaults per capita against intimate partners or family members is shown below by country for last available year.
+Definition of sexual assault differs between countries.